Skip to main content

 public function touch($key, $seconds);

-Symptom: Tests that reference VerifyCsrfToken fail with a class-not-found error.
-Fix: Replace all references with PreventRequestForgery.
+Symptom: Tests referencing VerifyCsrfToken fail with a class-not-found error.
+Fix: Update all references to PreventRequestForgery.

 // Before